yanyanfu/Athena/README.md

 ```

 ## Fine-tuned models
 The code search task is used as the proxy for the impact analysis.
 Specifically, we fine-tune the pre-trained models for code search based on the dataset of CodeSearchNet Java split.
-The fine-tuned models will be available soon.
+The fine-tuned models are available at https://drive.google.com/drive/folders/1b7xkAA5XWSY2io6smAk-c7PeTdxt5I5a?usp=drive_link (anonymously)..